niplav/site/about.md

 [`markdown_py`](https://pypi.org/project/Markdown/).
 Mathematical formulae
 are typeset using [MathJax](https://en.wikipedia.org/wiki/MathJax).
-It only uses only minimal CSS (highlighting code and quotes, centering the text and limiting line length) and no JavaScript.
+It only uses only minimal CSS (highlighting code and quotes, centering the text and limiting line length) and very litte JavaScript.
+The Javascript is used for MathJax and converting headers to anchor links.

 ### Influences